Alluxio/alluxio/docs/en/Getting-Started.md

 ```

 As you can see, it takes a lot of time to access the data for each command.
 Alluxio can accelerate
 access to this data by using memory to store the data.
-However, the `cat` shell command prevents
+However, the `cat` shell command does not
-Alluxio from caching the data in memory.
+cache data in Alluxio memory.
 There is a separate shell command, `load`, which tells
 Alluxio to store the data in memory.
 You can tell Alluxio to load the data into memory with the
 following command.